senkuthegreat/Activities/docs/v1/api/utility-functions.md

 # Utility Functions

-PreMiD provides several utility functions to help with common tasks when developing activities.
-These functions are available as standalone imports from the `premid` package.
+PreMiD provides several utility functions and constants to help with common tasks when developing activities.
+These are available as imports from the `premid` package.

 ## getTimestamps